AhouLucas/linfo1252-sysinfo-projet1/README.md

 # linfo1252-sysinfo-projet1
-LINFO1252 Systèmes Informatiques - Projet 1
+LINFO1252 Systèmes Informatiques - Projet 1\
+Group members:
+- Lucas Ahou
+- Lucien Fiorini

+## Description
+Performance evaluation of pthread mutexes and implementation of synchronisation primitives using _test and set_ and _test and test and set_ algorithms and semaphores based on those primitives.

 ## Build